jalphonso/ansible-route-prefix/README.md

-# ansible-route-prefix
-push route prefix changes to devices via ansible

-Tested using Ansible 2.3

-To use simply update your host/username info and then
-execute:
+This playbook demonstrates how to install or update a route prefix list on a Junos device.

+To run, update credentials in group_vars/all.yml, list of hosts in site.yml, and execute:
 ```
-ansible-playbook -i hosts deploy_route_prefix.pb.yml -vv
+ansible-playbook -i hosts site.yml -vv
 ```

-A diff of the config will be saved
+A diff of the config will be saved for each device with a timestamp.